 After experiencing at a retreat with Jules, the essential way that Breathwork can reset new pathways in the nervous system and give us deeper access to new ways of being, a unique opportunity presented to Mia to train as a Breathwork facilitator with Kim Rosen here in West Wales in 2018.
 Mia also uses these sessions, as a way of turning a mirror showing each person their triggers and then tilting the mirror, to show and create an opening for new insight and understandings.

-Mia brings a quiet, deep and playful presence to the Horse Circles and attends generously to the practicalities of arranging the Horse Circles.
+Mia brings a quiet, deep and playful presence to the Horse Circles and attends to all things admin with a much appreciated clarity.